doombubbles/IndustrialFarmer/TempleSacrificeHelper/README.md

 By default, it also substantially reduces the price of these upgrades when not sacrificing, since un-sacrificed temples and gods aren't actually all that impressive.
 The prices $50,000 for Sun Temple and $100,000 for True Sun God by default, but those are configurable.
 (From some basic testing, those might even be a bit high, actually).

 **Changelog**

+v2.2.0 Added Auto-Sacrificing, moved and expanded some settings into their own mod, Unlimited 5th Tiers +

 v2.1.2 Fixed Unlimited Sandbox Tier 5s and Camo Priority issues